1

 Job description

-A growing estate planning law firm in the Roswell, GA area is looking to add an experienced attorney to their team.
-The firm prides itself on providing personalized, comprehensive legal services and has built an excellent reputation in the region.
-The attorney will primarily focus on estate planning for a range of asset sizes, but the firm also handles probate and elder law matters.
-They are seeking an attorney with at least 2 years of estate planning experience to join the team, and they are also open to senior candidates or lateral partners.
+A growing estate planning law firm in the Atlanta, GA area is looking to add an experienced attorney.
+The firm prides itself on providing personalized comprehensive legal services and has created an excellent reputation in the Atlanta area.
+The firm is seeking an attorney with at least 2 years of estate planning experience to join the team and they are also open to senior candidates or lateral partners as well.

 Key Responsibilities